emard/low-power-counter/README.md

 the serial digital line.
 Output is a timed bit sequence containing header, channel number, counter value and CRC.
-Output is intended to be connected to a simple
-433 MHz transmitter and received remotely with some general-purpose receiver like [rtl_433](https://github.com/merbanan/rtl_433.git)
+Output is intended to be connected to a simple on-off keying (OOK) 433 MHz transmitter and received remotely with some general-purpose receiver like [rtl_433](https://github.com/merbanan/rtl_433.git)